renesas/ra-fsp-examples/example_projects/ek_ra6m1/usb_pmsc/usb_pmsc_ek_ra6m1_ep/readme.txt

         P205(DAT3)   --->    PMOD SD Pin1(CS)

+Note :
-Note : By defualt USB PMSC Example Project runs on Full-speed mode and SDHI on 4 bit Bus width.
+1. By defualt USB PMSC Example Project runs on Full-speed mode and SDHI on 4 bit Bus width.
+2. Connect PMOD: use short wiring connections (should be shorter than 10cm)
+3. Format the SD Card before performing any operation.